ossd-s24/project-evaluation/Anubis_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

-I would say yes.
+I would say decently friendly.
 While the project itself is very big and the architecture is pretty complicated, components like UI and API are essentially simple web apps that would be seen in a web development setting.
 As long as contributors have flask/react experience, there are issues to be picked up.
-Additionally, because not a lot of people are contributing, new contributors have a lot of freedom on the type of issues to be picked up.
+Additionally, because not a lot of people are contributing, new contributors have a lot of freedom on the type of issues they would like to work on.

 __Do the maintainers respond helpfully to questions in issues?__

 Yes, the main contributor (Wabscale) especially provides a lot of guidance on issues.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

 For the most part, yes.
 Maintainer provides very helpful comments on issues.
 It is also the same way in discord, although the server itself is not as active as before.